This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 We left the igloo Air b n b as the sky was lit up with a gorgeous sunrise.

 This day didn’t quite go as planned.
 We were supposed to drive along the Snaefellsjokull Peninsula, stopping at some view points and exploring Snaefellsjokull National Park.
 But, due to Hurricane Lorenzo being off the coast it was insanely windy and we felt our car literally get picked up as we were driving along.
-We decided to look up the nearest Vinbudin (read more about the liquor stores in Iceland on my previous post.)
+We decided to look up the nearest Vinbudin (read more about things you need to know before visiting Iceland where I touch on the facts about liquor stores in Iceland.)

 We waited outside until it opened napping and reading in the car.
 Once we got some food at the grocery store & beer, we checked into our accommodation in Grundarfjordur and hung out drinking beer & wine and listening to music.